mabiesen/todo_challenge/README.md

 Server should be detached from view

 Interface will be web-based for ease of transition into other applications

+not docker due to windows restrictions
 ```

+# Todos

 - [x] Layout project parameters
 - [ ] Create the database